greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/greenplum_r_client.html.md

 ## use most of the function defaults
 > as.db.data.frame( abdf1, table.name = "public.abalone_from_r" )
-The data contained in table "pg_temp_93"."gp_temp_5bdf4ec7_42f9_9f9799_a0d76231be8f" which is wrapped by abdf1 is c opied into "public"."abalone_from_r" in database testdb on gpmaster !
+The data contained in table "pg_temp_93"."gp_temp_5bdf4ec7_42f9_9f9799_a0d76231be8f" which is wrapped by abdf1 is c opied into "public"."abalone_from_r" in database testdb on gpcoordinator !
 Table       :    "public"."abalone_from_r"
 Database    :    testdb
-Host        :    gpmaster
+Host        :    gpcoordinator
 Connection  :    1

 ## list database objects, should display the newly created table